Online transaction processing

 Online transaction processing (OLTP) is a type of database system used in transaction-oriented applications, such as many operational systems.
-"Online" refers to the fact that such systems are expected to respond to user requests and process them in real-time (process transactions).
-The term is contrasted with online analytical processing (OLAP) which instead focuses on data analysis (for example planning and management systems).
+The term online refers to the expectation that these systems respond to user requests and process them in real time.
+OLTP is contrasted with online analytical processing (OLAP), which focuses on data analysis (for example, in planning and management systems).

-Meaning of the term transaction
+Meaning of the term "transaction"

-The term "transaction" can have two different meanings, both of which might apply: in the realm of computers or database transactions it denotes an atomic change of state, whereas in the realm of business or finance, the term typically denotes an exchange of economic entities (as used by, e.g., Transaction Processing Performance Council or commercial transactions.)
-OLTP may use transactions of the first type to record transactions of the second type.
+The term transaction can have two different meanings, both of which may apply.
+In the context of computers or database transactions, it denotes an atomic change of state, whereas in business or finance, it typically refers to an exchange of economic entities, as used by the Transaction Processing Performance Council or commercial transactions.
+OLTP systems may use transactions of the first type to record transactions of the second type.